How Much Does a Marine Biologist Make a Year?

 A marine biologist is a scientist who studies the life forms and ecosystems of oceans and saltwater lakes.
 They typically enjoy collecting data and patiently observing natural phenomena.
 Marine biologists can play an important role in protecting marine life and promoting environmental sustainability.

-While some may imagine marine biology as a solitary job, working quietly in a lab or swimming silently alongside dolphins, it is not necessarily a job for introverts.
-Most marine biologists make money by collaborating with teams of people and sharing findings within a scientific community.
+While some may imagine marine biology as a solitary job, working quietly in a lab or swimming silently alongside dolphins, it’s not necessarily a job for introverts.
+Most marine biologists make their salaries by collaborating with teams of other people and sharing findings within the scientific community.

 Some of the duties of a marine biologist can include: